Matthew-K310/obsidian/The New Covenant.md

 - Mosaic - This was the Law of the Old Testament
 - Davidic - A descendant of David would sit on his throne forever

 ## Why wasn't the Old Covenant enough?

+    "For all who rely on the works of the law are under a curse, as it is written: 'Cursed is everyone who does not continue to do everything written in the Book of the Law.'"

+The Old Covenant and the Law were never meant for salvation, as God knows that we could never acheive the standard of perfection that was set in the Law.
+Rather, the Law was meant to show God's moral perfection and our moral failure.
+Romans says it best,

+    "Therefore no one will be declared righteous in God's sight by the works of the law; rather, through the law we become conscious of our sin." - Romans 3:20

+No one will be righteous through works of the law, but the law makes us consious of our sins and shortcomings.

+The Law can't transform either.
+See Galatians

+    "Let me ask you only this: Did you receive the Spirit by works of the law or by hearing with faith?
+Are you so foolish?
+Having begun in the Spirit, are you now being perfected by the flesh?" - Galatians 3:2-3

 ## Why is the Old Covenant still relevant?

+If the Old Covenant Law could not save, what makes it relevant and useful in the modern day?

+    "Is the law, therefore, opposed to the promises of God?
+Absolutely not!
+For if a law had been given that could impart life, then righteousness would certainly have com eby the law.
+But Scripture has locked up everything under the control of sin, so that what was promised, being given through faith in Jesus Christ, might be given to those who believe.
+    Before the coming of this faith, we were held in custody under the law, locked up until the faith that was to com would be revealed.
+So the law was our guardian until Christ came that we might be justified by faith.
+Now that this faith has come, we are no longer under a guardian.""

 The Old Testament law and covenant is from God, written by Moses, through the work of the Spirit.
 Are we to disagree with God's commands because we think that they're a bit antiquated?